-On HX, EX and Si models in the U.S., Si and SiR models in Canada Your car's windows are electricallypowered.
-Turn the ignition switch to ON (II) to raise or lower either window.
+Your car's windows are electrically-powered.
+Turn the ignition switch to ON (II) to raise or lower any window.

 Each door has a switch that controls its window.
 To open the window, push the switch down and hold it.
 Release the switch when you want the window to stop.
-Close the window by pulling back on the switch and holding it.
+Close the window by pushing the switch up and holding it.